lgeek/h107_rev/README.md

 From left to right, we have:

 * the two blue LEDs which look like eyes, with the antenna between them
-* A7105 covered by the crystal in cylindrical package - replaced with an SMD crystal in later revisions
+* Amicom A7105 Transceiver covered by the crystal in cylindrical package - replaced with an SMD crystal in later revisions
-* below the A7105 and slightly to the right: Invensense MPU-3050 3 axis gyroscope
+* below the A7105 and slightly to the right: [Invensense MPU-3050](https://www.invensense.com/products/motion-tracking/3-axis/mpu-3050/) 3 axis gyroscope
 * middle, top, the largest package: Nuvoton MINI54ZAN MCU - marked HUBSAN HBS001 in later revisions
 * below and slightly to the right of the MINI54 MCU: mCube MC3220 3 axis accelerometer - later replaced with MC3210 - it was a real PITA to identify
 * below and to the right of the M3220: Torex XC6206 3V LDO regulator